 SUV rollover accidents generally have more at stake for the injured drivers and passengers.
 This may mean higher medical bills, more lost wages, expensive car repairs, as well as pain and suffering.
 Experienced California personal injury lawyers know the insurance companies’ tricks and will uncover all the evidence to help their clients get their full compensation.

-When an SUV driver sees an accident ahead or some roadway debris, the driver may have to swerve to avoid causing an accident.
+When an SUV motorist sees an accident ahead or some roadway debris, the driver may have to swerve to avoid causing an accident.
 However, swerving to avoid an accident in an SUV can actually cause an accident.

 With an SUV’s high center of gravity, a sharp or quick turn can cause the tires to lose contact with the road, causing it to tumble.
 When an SUV rolls over on a busy highway, it may cause additional collisions with other cars, increasing the risk of serious injury or death.